purvathnere/purvathnere/README.md

 ### 👨🏻‍💻 About Me

 Hey !!!
-I'm a third-year student studying Computer Science & Engineering.
+I'm a pre-final year student studying Computer Science & Engineering.
 I really enjoy learning new things, especially when it's about technology.
 I like working with people who are better than me because it helps me improve.
 I'm really into Java programming and solving coding problems.
 I also enjoy helping out my fellow students and joining community projects.